deadlyfingers/co.uk/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

+First a [gulpfile](https://gulpjs.com/) script is ran to collate images contained within subfolders inside the `public/images` directory into JSON.
+The folder names will become the categories and images contained within will be sorted for slideshow.
+This generates the `imageCategories.json` file inside `src/generated` directory.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.

+`CNAME` file is copied into `build` directory for deployment to [GitHub Pages](https://pages.github.com/) with a [custom domain](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site).

 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`